JohnRising/stackup/apps/docs/docs/packages/paymaster/installation.md

 # Installation

-A guide to spinning up a paymaster to sponsor ops.
+A guide to spinning up Paymaster Connect to sponsor UserOperations.

 :::caution